 September 16th .- To the seventh posta at the foot of the Sierra Tapalguen.
 The country was quite level, with a coarse herbage and a soft peaty soil.
-The hovel was here remarkably neat, the posts and rafters being made of about a dozen dry thistle-stalks bound together with thongs of hide; and by the support of these Ionic-like columns, the roof and sides were thatched with reeds.
+The hovel was here remarkably neat, the posts and rafters being made of about a dozen dry thistlestalks bound together with thongs of hide; and by the support of these Ionic-like columns, the roof and sides were thatched with reeds.
 We were here told a fact, which I would not have credited, if I had not had partly ocular proof of it; namely, that, during the previous night, hail as large as small apples, and extremely hard, had fallen with such violence, as to kill the greater number of the wild animals.
 One of the men had already found thirteen deer (Cervus campestris) lying dead, and I saw their fresh hides; another of the party, a few minutes after my arrival, brought in seven more.
 Now I well know, that one man without dogs could hardly have killed seven deer in a week.
 The men believed they had seen about fifteen dead ostriches (part of one of which we had for dinner); and they said that several were running about evidently blind in one eye.
 Numbers of smaller birds, as ducks, hawks, and partridges, were killed.
 I saw one of the latter with a black mark on its back, as if it had been struck with a paving-stone.
-A fence of thistle-stalks round the hovel was nearly broken down, and my informer, putting his head out to see what was the matter, received a severe cut, and now wore a bandage.
+A fence of thistlestalks round the hovel was nearly broken down, and my informer, putting his head out to see what was the matter, received a severe cut, and now wore a bandage.
 The storm was said to have been of limited extent: we certainly saw from our last night's bivouac a dense cloud and lightning in this direction.
 It is marvellous how such strong animals as deer could thus have been killed; but I have no doubt, from the evidence I have given, that the story is not in the least exaggerated.
-I am glad, however, to have its credibility supported by the Jesuit Drobrizhoffer,\ who, speaking of a country much to the northward, says, hail fell of an enormous size and killed vast numbers of cattle: the Indians hence called the place Lalegraicavalca, meaning "the little white things."
-Dr. Malcolmson, also, informs me that he witnessed in 1831 in India, a hail-storm, which killed numbers of large birds and much injured the cattle.
-These hail-stones were flat, and one was ten inches in circumference, and another weighed two ounces.
-They ploughed up a gravel-walk like musket-balls, and passed through glass-windows, making round holes, but not cracking them.
+I am glad, however, to have its credibility supported by the Jesuit Drobrizstrain packing of a common size and killed vast numbers of cattle: the Iodins hence called the place Ladeyardeender, meaning "the little white things."
+Dr. Malcolmoon, also, informe me flath eventscale in 1831 in Iodia, tablicatoren, which forme me flather over the size of the size of the size of the Dr. Malcolmoor, also, informed the size over the size of the size of the size of These higher over the size of the size of the size of the formed the size over th